 The UPO vans will focus their outreach efforts in areas that have the largest concentrations of individuals who are homeless.
 As part of their outreach activities, UPO personnel will offer transportation to shelter to those living on the streets, and will distribute blankets and other supplies to persons who decline to come into shelter.
-In addition, the vans will traverse the city to pick up individuals from shelters that have exceeded capacity to take them to shelters that have available beds.
+In addition, the vans will transport individuals from shelters that have exceeded capacity to shelters that have available beds.
 Outreach and transportation services, as necessary, will also be provided to those who have called an emergency assistance number for service.